262 Best Sights in Alberta, Canada

 Berg Lake Trail

-With picturesque views of flowing waterfalls, mountains, and glaciers, the Berg Lake Trail has become a legendary backpacking destination.
+With picturesque views of flowing waterfalls, mountains, and glaciers, the Berg Lake Trail is one of the top backpacking destinations in the Rockies.
 This moderately difficult 21-km (13-mile) one-way hike is one of the most popular overnight trails in the Canadian Rockies.
-Turquoise-blue Berg Lake gets its name from the fact that it's dotted with mini icebergs---even in the middle of summer.
+Turquoise-blue Berg Lake gets its name from the fact that it's dotted with mini icebergseven in the middle of summer.
 The lake sits at the base of the north face of Mount Robson and glaciers on the mountain regularly calve off into the water.
+Since 2022, BC Parks has been rebuilding the trail after major flooding; the section that leads to Kinney Lake reopened in 2023 for day use and overnight camping.
+Reconstruction of the rest of the trail is expected to be completed in 2025.

 Beyond the Kinney Lake campground, the trail splits and gives the option of hiking through Kinney Lake Flats or continuing through the forest.
 At that point, the trail merges together again and begins climbing steeply to the Valley of a Thousand Falls where it provides views of four spectacular waterfalls.
 The trail then crosses the Robson River on a suspension bridge and arrives at Whitehorn campground at the 11-km (6.8-mile) mark.